A new insight on augmented Lagrangian method with applications in machine learning: Appendix: discussions on two new PDHG

-Because the above two algorithms are very similar, in the following parts we just analyze the convergence properties of N-PDHG1 and then briefly discuss the convergence of the second algorithm.
-For convenience, we denote $\C{M}:=\C{X}\times\C{Y}$ and
+Due to the close similarities between the two algorithms mentioned above, we will only analyze the convergence properties of N-PDHG1 under general convex assumptions in the following section before proceeding over the second algorithm's convergence.
+For convenience, we denote $\C{U}:=\C{X}\times\C{Y}$ and

 \begin{lemma} The sequence $\{ \m{u}^k \}$ generated by N-PDHG1 satisfies